-The Seminary offers you the opportunity to tailor a personalised course of study to meet your situation.
-You will be able to take modules from any of the five departments - Old and New Testament, Systematic Theology, Church History, Apologetics and Practical Theology.
-The ISP can range in length from one semester to two years.
+The ISP is a superb opportunity to tailor a personalised course of study to meet your needs.
+Students can take modules from any of the ETS departments - Old and New Testament, Systematic Theology, Church History, Apologetics and Practical Theology.

 In keeping with the flexible nature of the Individual Study Programme, ISP courses can be taken at one of two levels: